-Best Tax Saving Mutual Funds in 2023 – ELSS Funds
+Best Tax Saving Mutual Funds in 2024 – ELSS Funds

 Tax saving mutual funds, also known as Equity Linked Saving Schemes (ELSS), is a popular investment option for taxpayers in India.
-These mutual funds not only offer potential long-term returns but also provide tax benefits under Section 80C of the Income Tax Act, 1961.
+These mutual funds not only offer potential long-term returns but also provide tax benefits under Section 80C of the Income Tax Act, of 1961.
 With a wide range of tax-saving mutual funds available in the market, it can be challenging to choose the right one that suits your investment goals and risk appetite.
-In this article, we will explore the best tax saving mutual funds in India based on their performance, risk profile, and other factors.

-ELSS funds are mutual funds that invest at least 65% of their assets in equity and equity-related instruments, such as stocks, and are eligible for tax deductions under Section 80C of the Income Tax Act in India.
+ELSS funds are mutual funds that invest at least 65% of their assets in equity and equity-related instruments, such as stocks and are eligible for tax deductions under Section 80C of the Income Tax Act in India.

 Investing in ELSS mutual funds can help investors save on taxes by allowing them to claim a tax deduction of up to INR 1.5 lakh per year on their investments.
 This can be especially useful for investors in the highest tax bracket, as it can help them reduce their tax liability significantly.